The straight key (sometimes called the hand key) is the original Morse code key. You manually create the dits and dahs with the action of your hand.

 Anatomy of a Straight Key

 Your fingers rest on the knob.
-Adjust the contact gap adjustment so that a piece of paper can fit between the contacts and slip out.
+Adjust the contact gap so that a piece of paper can fit between the contacts and slip out.
 Adjust the spring tension to your preference.

 When you push down on the knob, it connects the contacts and completes the circuit.
 This causes the radio to go into transmit.
 When you let off the key, the spring pushes the arm up and stops transmitting.

 Some keys have a shorting bar; these are traditional for tube gear and telegraph stations.
 They are not as important today, but can be used for tuning antennas.
 Make sure that it is not engaged.
-Else, the circuit will be connected whether you are using the key or not.
+Otherwise, the circuit will be connected whether you are using the key or not.

 How to connect the key to the radio